eumetsat/MetopDatasets.jl/docs/src/ASCAT.md

 ```
 ![Subset SZR plot](subset_szr_plot.png)

-The subset shows the measured backscatter from the right swath over the mediterranean and across italy.
+The subset shows the measured backscatter from the right swath over the mediterranean and across Italy.
 The red spots shows the measurements flagged as "bad".
-This is probably caused by radio frequency interference from ground equipment resulting in a low signal to noise ratio.
+This is probably caused by radio frequency interference from ground equipment resulting in a low signal-to-noise ratio.

 ## Soil moisture example
-The ASCAT Level 2 SMR product contains relative soil moisture on a 12.5 km grid.
-The SMO product is identical but resampled to a 25 km grid instead.
+The ASCAT Level 2 SMR product contains relative soil moisture on a 12.5 x 12.5 km grid.
+The SMO product is identical but resampled to a 25 x 25 km grid instead.
 See [ASCAT level 2 SMR product page](https://data.eumetsat.int/product/EO:EUM:DAT:METOP:SOMO12) and [ASCAT level 2 SMO product page](https://data.eumetsat.int/product/EO:EUM:DAT:METOP:SOMO25) for more information.

-These example will work to both plot SMR and SMO data.
+These examples will work to plot both SMR and SMO data.
 The examples are made using the following packages.
 ```
 [13f3f980] CairoMakie v0.12.16
 [db073c08] GeoMakie v0.7.9
 ```
 ### Plotting a subset of SMR or SMO
-This examples shows how to plot the soil moisture for from a SMR or SMO product.
+This example shows how to plot the soil moisture for from a SMR or SMO product.
 ```julia
 using MetopDatasets
 using CairoMakie, GeoMakie, Dates